 A Rare Find in Montana

 In 1988, amateur fossil hunter Kathy Wankel made an unusual and extremely valuable find while on a family camping trip in Montana.
 A bone sticking out of the ground turned out to be part of the fossilized skeleton of a Tyrannosaurus rex.
 The entire skeleton, now known as the Wankel T. rex, was excavated and displayed at the Museum of the Rockies.
-In 2013 it was prepared for its journey to Washington, D.C., where it will be on loan to the National Museum of Natural History for the next 50 years.
+In 2013 it was prepared for its journey to Washington, D.C., where it is on loan to the National Museum of Natural History for the next 50 years.
 It is one of the most complete skeletons of T. rex ever discovered.

 Piecing Together the Evidence

 Unlike the Wankel T. rex, most fossil remains of tyrannosaurids and other dinosaurs are fragmentary.
 For example, analyzing dinosaur remains in Uzbekistan, Dr. Hans Sues had to piece together the evidence.
 To date, most of the fossils from more than 60 digs are just tyrannosaurid teeth.
 Rarely, skull bones or bone fragments have been found.
 Still, Hans Sues was able to fill gaps in the fossil record for tyrannosaurs from the late Cretaceous.

 Fossil Preparators such as Michelle Pinsdorf work to clean, repair, and assemble the bones.
 The goal is to treat the bones in a way that protects them so that they remain useful for research in the long run.
 Michelle makes drawings and takes photos to record information about the bones.
 Preparing a fossil T. rex skeleton found in South Dakota, she was able to see that it was an adult due to the fusion of certain skull bones and the texture on the nose bones.